eecs-330/winter2020/pages/_assignments/hw6.md

 It's recommended that all web content to conform to at least WCAG2 AA guidelines, which means that all A and AA guidelines are followed.
 You can find a quick reference to the WCAG guidelines [here][WCAG Quickref].

-## Part 1
+## Part 1: Spotify UI (Again)

-Your job for this part of the assignment is to edit the Spotify interface to conform to WCAG guidelines.
+Your job for this part of the assignment is to **edit the Spotify interface to conform to WCAG guidelines**.
 This will give you some experience with using accessibility regulations in a practical setting and prepare you for building your final projects in an accessible manner.

 For a good example of good/bad accessibility practices used on the same website, check out W3C's [Before and After Demonstration][b4a]